gpkfr/GenericVM/Readme.md

 	2.2 the file is self documented and in (yaml)[http://symfony.com/legacy/doc/reference/1_4/fr/02-YAML] format

-3. Create or edit a (puppet)[https://docs.puppetlabs.com] manifest 3.1 GenericVM provide some manifest as Poc. ./manifests/Laravel.pp is a good starting point and very easy to configure. don't be afraid ;)
+3. Create or edit a (puppet)[https://docs.puppetlabs.com] manifest 3.1 GenericVM provide some manifest as Poc. ./manifests/Laravel.pp is a good starting point and very easy to configure and self documented. don't be afraid ;)

 4. Start VM
 	4.1 vagrant up